-A draft 2022 Integrated Report was made available on EGLE's Web site for public review and comment.
-This announcement was published on EGLE's Calendar on February 22, 2022, and public comments were due by March 25, 2022.
-Fourteen separate comments were received during the comment period.
+A draft 2024 IR was made available on EGLE's Web site for public review and comment from December 8, 2023, through January 12, 2024.
+Two separate comments were received during the comment period.
 Comment summaries and responses are presented below.
 All comments are included in their entirety in Appendix E.